 Section 47-2-26 of the law governing the operation of the Employees' Retirement System (ERS) of Georgia provides that the actuary shall make annual valuations of the contingent assets and liabilities of the Retirement System on the basis of regular interest and the tables last adopted by the Board of Trustees.
-We have submitted the report giving the results of the actuarial valuation of the System prepared as of June 30, 2023.
-The report indicates that annual employer contributions at the rate of 24.40% of compensation for Old Plan Members, 29.15% of compensation for New Plan Members, and 25.51% of compensation for GSEPS Members for the fiscal year ending June 30, 2026 are sufficient to support the benefits of the System.
+We have submitted the report giving the results of the actuarial valuation of the System prepared as of June 30, 2024.
+The report indicates that annual employer contributions at the rate of 24.53% of compensation for Old Plan Members, 29.28% of compensation for New Plan Members, and 25.51% of compensation for GSEPS Members for the fiscal year ending June 30, 2027 are sufficient to support the benefits of the System.

 In preparing the valuation, the actuary relied on data provided by the System.
 While not verifying data at the source, the actuary performed tests for consistency and reasonableness.
+The valuation results depend on the integrity of the data.
+If any of the information is inaccurate or incomplete, our results may be different and our calculations may need to be revised.
+The complete cooperation of the Retirement System staff in furnishing materials requested is hereby acknowledged with appreciation.
 Our firm, as actuary, is responsible for all of the actuarial trend data in the financial section of the annual report and the supporting schedules in the actuarial section of the annual report.

 In our opinion, the valuation is complete and accurate, and the methodology and assumptions are reasonable as a basis for the valuation.
-The valuation takes into account the effect of all amendments to the System enacted through the 2023 session of the General Assembly.
+The valuation takes into account the effect of all amendments to the System enacted through the 2024 session of the General Assembly.

-In addition, the results of the valuation reflect an actual cost-of-living adjustment (COLA) of 0.50% for certain retirees and beneficiaries effective July 1, 2023, rather than the anticipated 1.05% COLA.
+In addition, the results of the valuation reflect an actual cost-of-living adjustment (COLA) of 0.25% for certain retirees and beneficiaries effective July 1, 2024, rather than the anticipated 1.05% COLA.

 Effective with the June 30, 2022 valuation, the assumed rate of return will be reduced by 0.10% (10 basis points) from the immediate prior actuarial valuation, as long as the actual rate of return for the fiscal year ending with the current valuation date exceeds the assumed rate of return from the immediate prior actuarial valuation.
 The assumed rate of return may not decrease below 7.00% net of investment expenses.
-Since the actual rate of return for the year ending June 30, 2023 was greater than 7.20%, the assumed rate of return used in the current valuation was decreased from 7.20% to 7.10%.
+Since the actual rate of return for the year ending June 30, 2024 was greater than 7.10%, the assumed rate of return used in the current valuation was decreased from 7.10% to 7.00%.